laniakita/rehype-fn-citation-spacer/README.md

 ## Install

-This is a [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) module, built with [`bun`](https://bun.sh/).
+This is a [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) module.

 You can install `rehype-citation-spacer` with any node package manager.
-Using `bun` as an example, the command is:
+Using `bun` as an example, the command looks like:

 ```console
 bun add rehype-citation-spacer